 Brook is a founding member of the Voice for Choice campaign which is committed to ensuring that:

-Brook is committed to providing high quality clinical care, education, information and post-abortion support to young women to encourage the use of effective contraception and reduce the likelihood of the need for repeat abortions.
+Brook provides high quality education, information and clinical care to young people to encourage and support the use of effective contraception and reduce the likelihood of unintended pregnancy and STIs.

 In the event of unintended pregnancy Brook services provide impartial information and support to young pregnant women and their partners to help them make an informed choice about the pregnancy.(6) Brook does not provide abortions or ante-natal care, but can refer women for a termination of pregnancy or into appropriate pregnancy care depending on her choice.

 Most women are fully fertile immediately after abortion and within three weeks of childbirth.(7,8) Brook supports young people to choose and use an effective contraceptive method as soon as possible to avoid a repeat unintended pregnancy.